meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 The second is to render these notes in an `<iframe>` element.
 Nothing inherently wrong with this, but it ends up being very complicated and not worth the time.
 The third method, and the one that we will be using, is to render these `StickyNotes` components inside of a shadow DOM instance.

 You can think of the shadow DOM as a "DOM within a DOM."
 Each shadow DOM is cut off from styling rules dictated from outside the shadow DOM, and hence makes it the perfect vehicle for making sure our styles don't conflict with those of the host webpage.
-You can read more about [shadom DOMs here.](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)
+You can read more about [shadow DOMs here.](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)

 To implement the shadow DOM in our app, we are going to use the module `react-shadow`.
 Read more about it in the [repo here](https://www.npmjs.com/package/react-shadow).
 Go ahead and add the package to your project via `npm i react-shadow` or `yarn add react-shadow`.